Odohofre/alx-pre_course/0x01-git/README.md

 # alx-pre_course
 My second readme
-## This will document my journey ALX
+## This will document my journey in ALX